jeremycardona/porters-path/README.md

    http://localhost:4000
    ```

-Your site should now be running locally with live reload enabled!
+Your Porter's Path blog should now be running locally with live reload enabled!

 ## 📁 Project Structure